persteenolsen/pso-gatsby-blog-one/src/posts/Per Steen Olsen/2022/my-hometown.md

 ---
 One of the few places at my Tech Blog without links to Projects or GitHub

-The center of the city in my Hometown Slagelse
+A part of the city center in my Hometown Slagelse

 ![](/images-posts/slagelse.jpg)